dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 ### Switching between visualizations

 Dashboard items showing charts, pivot tables and maps can be toggled between these visualizations.
-Click on the item menu button in the upper right corner of the item and choose the desired view (note that this option may be disabled on your system if the system setting _Allow users to switch dashboard favorite view type_ is unchecked):
+Click on the item menu button in the upper right corner of the item and choose the desired view:

 ![](resources/images/dashboard/dashboard-item-menu.png)

+(Note that this option may be disabled on your system if the system setting _Allow users to switch dashboard favorite view type_ is unchecked.)

 ## Interpretations

 You can write interpretations for the chart, pivot table, map, event report, and event chart items.
-From the dashboard item menu, click on **Show interpretations and details** (note that this option may be disabled on your system if the system setting _Allow users to show dashboard favorite interpretations and details_ is unchecked):
+From the dashboard item menu, click on **Show interpretations and details**:

 ![](resources/images/dashboard/dashboard-item-menu-interpretations.png)

+(Note that this option may be disabled on your system if the system setting _Allow users to show dashboard favorite interpretations and details_ is unchecked.)

-and the item will be expanded vertically underneath to show the description, interpretations and replies.
+The item will be expanded vertically underneath to show the description, interpretations and replies.
 You can like an interpretation, reply to an interpretation, and add your own interpretation.
 You can edit, share or delete your own interpretations and replies, and if you have moderator access,